 An “unsubscribe” link appears at the bottom of each email.
 Recently, some folks were inadvertently deleted from the email list.
 If you’re not sure, subscribe anyway.
 If you use the same address, you should not receive duplicate emails.
 If you are receiving duplicates, more than one email address is registered.
 Please unsubscribe one or the other.

-Some articles from the April 2018 GO-EMDRIAN newsletter are presented below.
+Some articles from the July 2018 GO-EMDRIAN newsletter are presented below.

 By Marina Lombardo